 Various suggestions for reform were discussed; but the Government, warned by previous experience, was reluctant to meddle with a system that was working reasonably well, and no action was taken until a falling exchange and increased military expenditure made it necessary to have recourse to fresh taxation in 1886-7.
 The licence tax was then converted into a general income tax by an Act applying to all India, which still remains in force.
 All sources of non-agricultural income were taxed.
 They were divided into (1) salaries and pensions, (2) profits of companies, (3) interest on securities, and (4) other sources.
-A general rate of 5 pies in the rupee (a little more than $2 \mid$ per cent.) was levied on all incomes over Rs.
+A general rate of 5 pies in the rupee (a little more than 21⁄2 per cent.) was levied on all incomes over Rs.
 2,000 per annum; incomes between Rs.
-500 and 2,000 derived from salaries and interest on securities were taxed at the rate of equal to 2 per cent, on the minimum income of the class, and for the others it was slightly in excess of 2 per cent, of the maximum.
+500 and 2,000 derived from salaries and interest on securities were taxed at the rate of 4 pies (a little over 2 per cent.), and similar incomes derived from other sources at fixed rates according to classes.
+There were six of these classes: for the three lowest the fixed rate was equal to 2 per cent. on the minimum income of the class, and for the others it was slightly in excess of 2 per cent. of the maximum.
 Incomes below Rs.
 500 were not assessed, with the result that the tax is collected from a very small proportion of the community.
-Incomes derived from land and agriculture were exempted, because of the corresponding burdens placed on them under the system of taxation for famine purposes imposed in 1877-S; but the discretion of the Government to tax incomes derived from land in the future has been left unfettered.
+Incomes derived from land and agriculture were exempted, because of the corresponding burdens placed on them under the system of taxation for famine purposes imposed in 1877-8; but the discretion of the Government to tax incomes derived from land in the future has been left unfettered.
 Charities and religious endowments, and soldiers whose pay is less than Rs.
-500 a month, are free from the tax, and there are some other minor exemptions.
+500 a month, are free from the tax. and there are some other minor exemptions.
 On the whole the Act has worked well and smoothly, the assessment being made outside the Presidency towns by the ordinary District staff, sometimes reinforced, as in the United Provinces, by unofficial assessors; and the evils of the earlier system have been avoided, while due facilities are allowed for appeal.